-The parents and staff of Gymnademics often beam with pride whenever we hear the children singing lines to the songs they have learned in class.
+The parents and staff of Sparkanauts often beam with pride whenever we hear the children singing lines to the songs they have learned in class.
 Beyond the joy of hearing them croon, music stimulates a child’s right brain as they attempt to recognize the melody, understand language and rhythm.

 This helps them to develop spatial awareness and enhanced abilities in recognizing pictures and words.
 Music stimulates a child’s left-brain abilities such as sound discrimination, timing, numeric skills and expressive language.